-- We can't just analyze our algorithm on a few inputs and declare victory.
-Which of the following is the scenario we should be measuring? - Best case.
+- We can't just analyze our algorithm on a few inputs and declare victory - Best case.
 Minimum number of steps taken over all possible inputs of a given size - Average case.
 Average number of steps taken over all possible inputs of a given size - Worst case.
-Maximum number of steps taken over all possible inputs of a given size. - Benefits of worst case analysis: - Regardless of input size, we can conclude that the algorithm always does at least as well as the pessimistic analysis
+Maximum number of steps taken over all possible inputs of a given size. - Benefit of worst case analysis: - Regardless of input size, we can conclude that the algorithm always does at least as well as the pessimistic analysis